tueimage/essential-skills/medical-images.md

 dicom_image.Manufacturer
 ```

 which is a lot nicer.
-As you can see there is a plethora of data in a Dicom file.
+As you can see there is a plethora of data in a DICOM file.
 Important parameters are the `PixelSpacing` and `SliceThickness`, which tell you the physical dimensions of the data.
 Furthermore, it is nice to know where this slice was located in axial direction, which is shown by `SliceLocation`.
-Because Dicom filenames are not necessarily in the right order, you can use this slice location to order the slices if you load a 3D volume.
+Because DICOM filenames are not necessarily in the right order, you can use this slice location to order the slices if you load a 3D volume.
 The `PixelData` field contains the actual pixel data in binary format.
 It is a flat vector, however.
 Using the `pixel_array` attribute of the `FileDataSet` object, you get a much nicer Numpy array of the slice's data:

 ```python
 image = dicom_image.pixel_array